Top 10 Google Analytics Goals for Car Dealers

 Your marketing goals are more granular; they track the smaller successes that contribute to selling more cars.
 This is where Google Analytics goals come into play.

-The following Google Analytics goals are specific to an automotive website.
+The following 10 Google Analytics goals are specific to an automotive website.
 If you’re paying for digital marketing that doesn’t complete any of these goals, you are spending money in the wrong place.

-- Used VDP Views
+- Used VDP views

-- Used SRP Views
+- Used SRP views

-- Video Views
+- Video views

-- Credit Application Submissions
+- Credit application submissions

-- Trade-in Appraisal Submissions
+- Trade-in appraisal submissions

-- Contact Us Submissions
+- Contact form submissions

 - Clicks to Call

-- Service Appointment Submissions
+- Service appointment submissions

-To set up these goals, log in to Google Analytics, and navigate to the Admin tab on the top-right side of the page.
+To set up these goals, log in to Google Analytics, and navigate to the Admin tab on the bottom-left side of the page.
 Under Admin, you can select Goals (listed under the View column).

 To track specific page views, use a destination goal based upon the page’s URL.
-For example, if you wanted to track new Ford VDP pages, and your URL structure began with /new/Ford, you would create your goal based upon that destination page.
+For example, if you wanted to track new Ford VDP pages, and your URL structure begins with /new/Ford, you would create your goal based upon that destination page.
 You just need to make sure the URL structure is unique to the pages you want to track.